TUIlmenauAMS/2-Legged-Robots/README.md

 The program to let the robot walk in a learning manner is: "raspirobo7_balancing_learning2.py"

-It uses the optimization of "Random Directions" for learning and optimizing the walk.
+It uses our probabilistc optimization of "Random Directions" for learning and optimizing the walk.
 Hence it might take a while in the beginning until it learns to balance and walk.

 Also see the information and videos on our Robotics website: